 President & Executive Director

-Barbara has worked at the French Library for more than 25 years.
+Barbara has worked at the French Library for over 25 years.
 She holds two Master’s degrees, one in electrical engineering from her native Belgium, where she pursued research in bio-medical engineering, and another in film production from Boston University, that led her to produce a number of independent films.
-Barbara has been at the very heart of the Center her whole career: from Film Assistant to Executive Director, Barbara has evolved through various positions such as Cultural Programs Manager, Director of Programs and Communications, and Chief Operating Officer.
+Barbara has been at the very heart of the French Library her whole career: from Film Assistant to President & Executive Director, Barbara has evolved through various positions such as Cultural Programs Manager, Director of Programs and Communications, and Chief Operating Officer.
 Her career has enabled her to forge many friendships and ties in the local Francophone and Francophile communities, as well as expand the French Library's list of cultural and business partners.

-Barbara has represented the Center and Alliance Française of Boston throughout the years and has most recently been appointed board member of the Federation of Alliances Françaises USA for many years, filling in the position of Vice-President for the last couple years and chairing the One Book One Federation committee, whose mission is to support French literacy throughout the United States.
-An avid reader and film buff, Barbara presents the Center’s monthly ciné-club and relishes discussions with each enthusiastic audience.
+Barbara has represented the Alliance Française of Boston & Cambridge and was on the board of the Federation of Alliances Françaises USA for many years, filling in the position of Vice-President for the last couple years and chairing the One Book One Federation committee, whose mission is to support French literacy throughout the United States.
+An avid reader and film buff, Barbara often presents the French Library’s monthly ciné-club and relishes discussions with each enthusiastic audience.
 She will also gladly warm up our members for French karaoké singing!

 She is committed to pursuing the extraordinary mission of the French Library and believes that the Francophone world is worth exploring in all its different cultures, and that this exploration makes one a better citizen of the world.
-She wishes that visitors of the Center experience the welcome embrace of French and Francophone cultures together, as a community, and that they come out of their visit with something they learned.
+She wishes that visitors of the French Library experience the welcome embrace of French and Francophone cultures together, as a community, and that they come out of their visit with something they learned.

 The French Library has an impressive list of supporters and advisors from the business, academic and cultural community of greater Boston.
-Our Board of Trustees and Conseillers are made up of both French and American members who are actively involved in our new strategic plan for growth.
+Our Board of Trustees is made up of both French and American members who are actively involved in our new strategic plan for growth.
 We greatly appreciate their efforts on our behalf.